 Executor: The Executor is the person who the deceased person named in their Will to carry out the wishes outlined in the Will.
 The Executor is also known as the Personal Representative (PR) of the decedent’s Estate.

-Ex Parte: A judicial proceeding which is granted without notice.
+Ex Parte: A judicial proceeding that is granted without notice.

 Federal Estate Taxes: Death taxes imposed by the federal government on the transfer of assets following one’s death.